qmk/qmk_firmware/keyboards/karlb/kbic65/keymaps/default/readme.md

-# The default all keymap
+# The default keymap with ISO and including all keys (option for split backspace)